Muhammad0320/audiophile--f/client/README.md

 - User profile management: Full access to the user's profile like updating current user's data, uploading a profile photo, passwords, resetting passwords for users forgot their password.
 - Order management: In this application, user can access all their processed orders and the information related to the specific order, like the date of purchase, total price, order status number of items per order and lot more.
 - Review management: user can manage all of their reviews by deleting and editing desired ones.
+- Security: security is the our priority in this application as user's sensitive data like are not stored verbatim exactly in the database it's hashed by a powerful package called bcrypt to handle the hashing.
 - Notification on how many total items are present in the cart
 - Responsiveness: With all the good and nice features in this app it is also fully responsive on desktops, tablets and mobile mode